Black budget: Turkey

 In Turkey covert appropriations or "discretionary funds" (Örtülü ödenek) are allocated to the president, the government or state organs from a yearly state budget.
 Users of discretionary funds are offered guidelines as to how they may use these funds, but they have complete flexibility in their use.
 Discretionary funds can be used without approval from Parliament or any other state institution and are seen as tools to help the government achieve its goals without spending much time on bureaucratic work.
 Before 2015 the covert appropriations were only reserved to state organs and the government, but in March 2015, a regulation granting a discretionary fund for the presidency was passed as part of a government-sponsored omnibus bill in the Turkish Parliament.

 The bill, and the discretionary funds in general have been heavily criticized and objected by opposition parties such as Republican People's Party.
 At the time, it was claimed by opposition parties, that Recep Tayyip Erdoğan was aiming to gain control of the National Intelligence Organization (MİT) with the fund, which was tied to the Prime Ministry back then.
 MİT was subordinated to the presidency in August 2017.

 According to law, covert spending can not exceed 0.5% of total spending in the budget, but an additional 2% can be used as "supplemental appropriations".
-In 2018 Turkish Ministry of Treasury and Finance estimated that the amount of presidential discretionary funds Erdoğan can use between 2019-2021 would be TL16.5 billion, 0.5% of total spending in the budget.
+In 2018 Turkish Ministry of Treasury and Finance estimated that the amount of presidential discretionary funds the President can use between 2019 and 2021 would be TL16.5 billion, 0.5% of total spending in the budget.
 In 2020 alone, the Presidency was granted TL14.1 billion covert appropriations.